ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 <br>

 So did I chase her?
 No, I just expressed how I felt to her, really frankly.
 I don't mind the rejection, not at all.
 But losing a person & ending on bad terms and misunderstanding pokes me, she thinks me as possesive and "MrRight" kinda person.
 Understandable because I try to speak straight to the point, without any sugarcoating, with everyone.
-Also she thinks that she is the only girl I have talked too xD.
+Also she thinks that she is the only girl I have talked to xD.
 That happens when you have really less face to face interaction.

 <br>